datahubio/datarich-demo/tutorials/frictionless-tutorial.md

 ```

-Of course you can combine use both the `datapackage` layout and extend it by adding other DataRich components and content below the frontmatter, in the markdown body.
+Of course you can combine use both the `datapackage` layout and extend it by adding other data visualisation components and content below the frontmatter, in the markdown body.

 ```markdown
 ---